dasm/charm-opensearch-k8s/README.md

 # Introduction
 This charm is used to configure OpenSearch into a kubernetes cloud.
+After successful deployment, the OpenSearch is configured with default `admin:admin` credentials.
+To change that, you need to run `juju run-action opensearck-k8s/0 regenerate-admin-password --wait` to change that and make it more secure.

 # Deployment
 Deploy the app with an attached container resource